 Diabetes can cause long-term problems throughout your body, especially if you don’t control your blood sugar effectively, and sugar levels remain high for many years.
 High blood sugar can cause diabetic neuropathy, which damages the nerves that send signals from your hands and feet.

-Ten to 20 percent of people with diabetes experience nerve pain.
+Up to 50 percent of people with diabetes may experience nerve pain.
 Nerve damage can affect your ability to sleep, decrease your quality of life, and can also cause depression.

 Damaged nerves can’t be replaced.
 However, there are ways that you can prevent further damage and relieve your pain.

 First, control your blood sugar so the damage doesn’t progress.
 Talk to your doctor about setting your blood sugar goal, and learn to monitor it.
-You may be asked to lower your blood sugar before meals to 70 to 130 mg/dL and your blood sugar after meals to less than 180 mg/dL.
+You may be asked to lower your blood sugar before meals to 70 to 130 milligrams per deciliter (mg/dL) and your blood sugar after meals to less than 180 mg/dL.

 Use diets, exercise, and medications to decrease your blood sugar to a healthier range.
 Monitor other health risks that can worsen your diabetes, such as your weight and smoking.
 Ask your doctor about effective ways to lose weight or quit smoking, if necessary.

-Your doctor might suggest trying an over-the-counter pain reliever, such as acetaminophen (Tylenol), aspirin, or ibuprofen (Motrin, Advil), which are available without a prescription but can cause side effects.
+Your doctor might suggest trying an over-the-counter pain reliever, such as acetaminophen (Tylenol), aspirin (Bufferin), or ibuprofen (Motrin IB, Advil), which are available without a prescription but can cause side effects.
 Use a low dose for a short time to control your symptoms.

 Antidepressants most commonly treat depression.
 However, they can be prescribed for diabetic nerve pain because they interfere with chemicals in your brain that cause you to feel pain.
-Your doctor may recommend tricyclic antidepressants, such as amitriptyline (Elavil), imipramine (Tofranil), and desipramine (Norpramin).
+Your doctor may recommend tricyclic antidepressants, such as amitriptyline, imipramine (Tofranil), and desipramine (Norpramin).
 These can cause unpleasant side effects like dry mouth, fatigue, and sweating.
-Your doctor may refrain from recommending tricyclic antidepressants if you have a history of heart problems.

-Lidocaine patches deliver local anesthetic through a patch placed on the skin, and can also cause minor skin irritation.
+Lidocaine patches deliver local anesthetic through a patch placed on the skin.
+These may cause minor skin irritation, however.

 Drugs used to prevent epileptic seizures can also help with nerve pain.
-These drugs include pregabalin (Lyrica), gabapentin (Gabarone, Neurontin), phenytoin (Dilantin), and carbamazepine (Carbatrol, Tegretol).
+These drugs include pregabalin (Lyrica), gabapentin (Gabarone, Neurontin), and oxcarbazepine or carbamazepine (Carbatrol, Tegretol).
 Pregabalin can also improve your sleep.
 Side effects include drowsiness, swelling, and dizziness.

 Some physical therapy treatments, such as swimming, can help treat diabetic neuropathy.
 Low-impact exercises are the most effective, as high-impact exercises can quickly cause nerves to go numb.

 Be sure to choose a trusted physical therapist who understands neuropathy, diabetic or otherwise, to help you work through physical therapy methods in order to prevent further nerve damage.
 Proper attention to physical activity by an expert can prevent any further issues from occurring.
-Keep in mind, too, that physical therapy can soothe diabetic nerve pain, but not cure it.
+Also keep in mind that physical therapy can soothe diabetic nerve pain, but not cure it.

 Capsaicin cream (Arthricare, Zostrix) can block pain signals using an ingredient found in hot peppers.
+Studies haven’t shown this to be helpful in diabetic neuropathy.
 Capsaicin products cause skin irritation in some people.
 Capsaicin cream, which is also available as a lotion, jelly, or patch, can be applied to the skin where diabetic nerve pain is strong and temporarily relieve pain.

 Talk to your doctor before using treatments based on capsaicin.
 It can cause allergic reactions, interact with other drugs, or cause dangerous side effects on open sores and irritated or sensitive skin.
-You might also be more sensitive to the sun and other sources of heat.
+It might also make you more sensitive to the sun and other sources of heat.
 Avoid excessive exposure to sunlight or heat when using capsaicin creams or lotions.

 Diabetic nerve damage causes pain and can also affect your ability to feel pain, so it’s important to maintain your foot health.

-To take better care of your feet, check your feet every day for cuts, sores, swelling, and other problems, even if you don’t feel any problems.
+To take better care of your feet, check your feet every day for cuts, sores, swelling, and other problems, even if you don’t feel any pain there.
 They can get infected, and untreated infections can lead to serious complications, including amputation.